-- Current positions: - Member of the Supervisory Board of Triodos Cultuurbank - Member of the supervisory board of ASR Insurance Netherlands - Member of the supervisory board of Schiphol - Member of the audit committee of Algemeen Burgerlijk Pensioenfonds - Member of the supervisory board of Energy Research Centre of the Netherlands - Member of the supervisory Board of Rijksmuseum, Amsterdam - Former positions: - Financial Director of Shell Nederland BV - First appointed in 2006.
-Terms of appointment: until 2014. - Nationality: Dutch. - Number of Triodos Bank Depository Receipts: 0
+- Current positions: - Member of the Supervisory Board of Triodos Cultuurbank - Member of the Supervisory Board of ASR Insurance Netherlands

+- Member of the Supervisory Board of Schiphol Group - Member of the Supervisory Board of TNT Express - Member of the audit committee of Algemeen Burgerlijk Pensioenfonds - Member of the Supervisory Board of Energy Research Centre of the Netherlands - Member of the Supervisory Board of Rijksmuseum, Amsterdam - Member of the Supervisory Board of Lonza Group Ltd, Basel - Former positions: - Financial Director of Shell Nederland BV - First appointed in 2006.
+Terms of appointment: until 2014 - Nationality: Dutch - Number of Depository Receipts: 0

-H. Voortman, Chairman
+Mr. H. Voortman, Chairman (1944)

+- Current positions:

+- Chairman of the Supervisory Board of Ark Nature Development (ARK Natuurontwikkeling)

+- Board member of Pan Parks

-- Current positions: - Chairman of the supervisory board of Ark Natuurontwikkeling - Board member of Pan Park's and Blijdorp Thandiza Fonds
+- Board member of Blijdorp Thandiza Fund

-- Former positions: - director of MeesPierson - Director of World Wide Fund for Nature (Wereld Natuurfonds Nederland) - First appointed in 2001.
-Terms of appointment: until 2013. - Nationality: Dutch. - Number of Triodos Bank Depository Receipts: 0
+- Former positions:

+- Director of MeesPierson

+- CEO of WWF Netherlands (Wereld Natuurfonds Nederland)

+- First appointed in 2001.
+Terms of appointment: until 2013

+- Nationality: Dutch

+- Number of Depository Receipts: 0